 - Reinforcement learning

 To actually create new models and understand how they work, an AI expert may have to know linear algebra, probability, and statistics instead of using pre-built models.
-These topics help you understand hidden Markov models, Naive Bayes, Gaussian mixture models, and linear discriminant analysis — the techniques used in machine learning.
+These topics help you understand hidden Markov models, Naive Bayes, Gaussian mixture models, and linear discriminant analysis.
+These are just some of the techniques used in machine learning.

 Data is also a vital part of an AI Engineer’s job.
-A lot of that data is stored in relational database management systems, so having a basic knowledge of SQL, the language of databases, comes in handy.
-Still, some of this data will be stored in unstructured or semi-structured data stores — so knowing big data technologies like Apache Spark, Apache Hadoop, Cassandra, and MongoDB is a big plus.
+A lot of that data is stored in relational database management systems.
+So, having a basic knowledge of SQL, the language of databases, comes in handy.
+Still, some of this data will be stored in unstructured or semi-structured data stores.
+That means knowing big data technologies like Apache Spark, Apache Hadoop, Cassandra, and MongoDB is a big plus.

 AI Engineers require more than technical skills, though.
 They must also: